The Scaling Wall

 2. Automated Recurring Tasks

 Monthly rent billing, payment reminders, lease renewal notices—these shouldn't require manual effort.
-Every task you automate is capacity freed up for growth.

-- Automatic rent invoicing on the 1st of each month
+- Automatic rent invoicing on the 1st

-- SMS reminders for unpaid rent (on day 5, 10, 15, etc.)
+- SMS reminders for unpaid rent

 - Lease expiry notifications 60 days before renewal